-7.1 In general we will always discuss any concerns the school may have with the child's parents.
-They need to know that we are worried about their child.
-However we will not
+9.1 In general, you should always discuss any concerns the school may have with the child's parents.
+They need to know that you are worried about their child.
+However, you should not discuss your concerns if you believe that this would place the child at greater risk or lead to loss of evidence for a police investigation.

-- discuss our concerns if we believe that this would place the child at greater risk or lead to loss of evidence for a police investigation. - 7.2 If we make a decision not to discuss our concerns with the child's parents or carers this will be recorded in the child's safeguarding file with a full explanation for our decision. - 7.3 It is important to consider the child's wishes and feelings, if age appropriate, as part of planning what action to take in relation to concerns about their welfare. - 7.4 When talking to children, we will take account of their age, understanding and preferred language, which may not be English.
-It is also important to consider how a disabled child may need support in communicating. - 7.5 How we talk to a child will also depend on the substance and seriousness of the concerns.
-We may need to seek advice from Children's Social Care or the police to ensure that neither the safety of the child nor any subsequent investigation is jeopardised. - 7.6 If concerns have arisen as a result of information given by a child, we will reassure the child but not promise confidentiality. - 7.7 We will discuss our concerns with the parents and seek their consent to making a referral to Children's Social Care, unless we consider that this would place the child at increased risk of significant harm. - 7.8 We do not need the parents' consent to make a referral if we consider the child is in need of protection, although parents will ultimately be made aware of which organisation made the referral. - 7.9 If parents refuse to give consent to a referral but we decide to continue, we will make this clear to Children's Social Care. - 7.10 If we decide to refer a child without the parents' consent, we will record this with a full explanation of our decision. - 7.11 When we make our referral, we will agree with Children's Social Care what the child and parents will be told, by whom and when.
+- 9.2 If you make a decision not to discuss your concerns with the child's parents or carers this must be recorded in the child's safeguarding file with a full explanation for your decision. - 9.3 It is important to consider the child's wishes and feelings, if age appropriate, as part of planning what action to take in relation to concerns about their welfare. - 9.4 When talking to children, you should take account of their age, understanding and preferred language, which may not be English.
+It is also important to consider how a disabled child may need support in communicating. - 9.5 How you talk to a child will also depend on the substance and seriousness of the concerns.
+You may need to seek advice from Children's Social Care or the police to ensure that neither the safety of the child nor any subsequent investigation is jeopardised. - 9.6 If concerns have arisen as a result of information given by a child, it is important to reassure the child but not to promise confidentiality. - 9.7 It is expected that you discuss your concerns with the parents and seek their consent to making a referral to Children's Social Care, unless you consider that this would place the child at increased risk of significant harm. - 9.8 You do not need the parents' consent to make a referral if you consider the child is in need of protection, although parents will ultimately be made aware of which organisation made the referral. - 9.9 If parents refuse to give consent to a referral but you decide to continue, you need to make this clear to Children's Social Care.

+9.10 If you decide to refer the child without the parents' consent, make sure to record this with a full explanation of your decision.

+9.11 When you make your referral, you should agree with Children's Social Care what the child and parents will be told, by whom and when.

-8 EARLY HELP FOR CHILDREN AND FAMILIES
+10 EARLY HELP FOR CHILDREN AND FAMILIES